5/8/2025

 speaker

 Corporations First Quarter 2025 Earnings Conference Call.
 Before we begin, I would like to take a moment to remind our listeners that remarks made during this call today may contain turning forward looking statements, including statements regarding our goals, strategies, beliefs, future potential, operating results, and cash flows.
 Although we believe these statements are reasonable based on management estimates, assumptions, and projections as of today, May 8, 2025.
 These statements are not guarantees of future performance.
 Further, time-sensitive information may no longer be accurate as of the time of any replay or listening.
-Actual results may differ materially as a result of risk, uncertainty, or other factors, including but not limited to, service factors described from time to time in the company's filing 3D SEC.
-Moonwell Capital takes no obligation to update or revise this forward looking statement.
-I will now turn the conference call over to Ted Koenig, Chief Executive Officer of Moonwell Capital.
+Actual results may differ materially as a result of risk, uncertainty, or other factors including but not limited to service factors described from time to time in the company's filings with the SEC.
+Moonwell Capital takes no obligation to update or revise these forward-looking statements.
+I will now turn the conference call over to Ted Koenig, Chief Executive Officer of Monroe Capital.

 speaker